huggingface/transformers/docs/source/installation.md

 * Use the `master` version of the source code.
 * Contribute to 🤗 Transformers and need to test changes in the code.

-Clone the repository and install 🤗 Transformers with the following command:
+Clone the repository and install 🤗 Transformers with the following commands:

 ```bash
 git clone https://github.com/huggingface/transformers.git